-Note that Cross Component Prediction (CCP) is disabled because CCP is only available for 4:4:4 format and TransformSkipLog2MaxSize is set to 6.
+Note that Cross Component Prediction (CCP) is disabled because CCP is only available for 4:4:4 format , Single Significance Map Context doesn’t work because it is not ported on top of context modeling for transform coefficient levels changes (VCEG_AZ07_CTX_RESIDUALCODING) and TransformSkipLog2MaxSize is set to 6.

 For Random Access, the simulations were conducted with sequential encoding.